CRAFTING EXCELLENT USER EXPERIENCES: A GUIDE TO SEAMLESS DESIGN SYSTEMS

 WHY INVEST IN A DESIGN SYSTEM?

 While building a design system requires investment, it can generate significant value in the long term.
 There are several good reasons for investing in a unified design system.
-Here are five of them:
+Here are four of them:

 The quality assurance imbedded in the design system ensures a consistent user experience.
 This consistency builds trust and familiarity and enables user-friendly interactions.